I began this blog a few years ago as a means of expressing my views about reading and writing–two favorites in life.

 I love to write.
 Since my day job is an English teacher I am immersed in reading my student’s writing, yet I manage to find time to create stories, primarily for children, middle readers, and young adults, with the occasional adult focus.

 I also love to read, preferably in my backyard hammock on a summer day.
 Check out my Goodreads profile.

 Reading and writing–they go together and I can’t imagine one without the other.
 It’s finding the balance to do both.

 And a student of words.

-This blog is all about books I’ve read, reading, and plan on reading.
+This blog is all about books I’ve read, I’m reading currently, and books I plan on reading.
 The blog is also about writing and how reading affects my writing.
-From time to time I throw in bits about teaching, films watched, and other blogs viewed.
+From time to time I throw in bits about teaching, films watched, and other topics, such as the origin of phrases we say.
+I also have a fascination for words–yes, I am a Word Nerd.
 I also toss in Bardinator bits, as I am a definitely a zealous Shakespeare fan.
 From time to time I also talk about the books I am writing.
 And when it’s appropriate, I promote being published.

 I began my published writing career with a story in Highlights for Children way back in 1992 and have published many stories and articles along the way, I even have stories in a couple of anthologies, one being a Chicken Soup for the Soul title.
-Someday We Will is a picture book for grandparents and grandkids and is due out April 2020, which you can read about at Amazon.
+Someday We Will is a picture book for grandparents and grandkids, yet it applies to anyone who looks forward to spending time with that special someone.
+Check out the book at Amazon.
 Hope you look into it.
 It’s a gem of a debut.

 Thanks for stopping by.
 You can contact me at: email@example.com or leave a comment below.